JerryYuQin/atlantic_DataAnalysis/README.md

 In the file 'Rmarkdown', you will find a rudimentary Logistic Regression on the likelihood of a user returning the very next day.

+1.)
+For ease of replication, copy and paste it into an empty Rmarkdown file & change the file path to match your local machine.